morphometry/papaya2/paper/paper.md

-`Papaya2` is a rewrite of [`papaya`](https://github.com/skapfer/papaya) with a library interface, support for irreducible Minkowski Tensors and interpolated marching squares, and extensions to Matlab and Python provided.
+`Papaya2` is a rewrite of [`papaya`](https://github.com/skapfer/papaya) with a library interface, support for irreducible Minkowski Tensors and interpolated marching squares, and extensions to Matlab, JavaScript and Python provided.
 While the tensor of inertia is computed by many tools, we are not aware of other open-source software which provides higher-rank shape characterization in 2D.